-- 30.32.
-The Project includes xx square feet of temporary disturbance in the locally protected Adjacent Upland Resource Area ("AURA") associated with site grading and compensatory storage creation and approximately xx square feet of pervious walkway within the outer portions of the AURA, together with xx square feet of disturbance of the outer 25 feet of AURA associated with a portion of the back wall on the first floor/garage of the senior living building. - 31.33.
+- 33.35.
 The Project is designed to provide for 2:1 compensatory flood storage, as confirmed by the Board's peer reviewer, and as required by the Arlington Wetlands bylaw.
-Likewise, in its review letter of August 18, 2021, the Conservation Commission confirmed to the Board that "[t]he ACC is satisfied that the proposed Compensatory Flood Storage Area is appropriate for the 2:1 compensatory flood storage[.]" - 32.34.
+Likewise, in its review letter of August 18, 2021, the Conservation Commission confirmed to the Board that "[t]he ACC is satisfied that the proposed Compensatory Flood Storage Area is appropriate for the 2:1 compensatory flood storage[.]" - 34.36.
 The Project does not directly alter either the bordering vegetated wetland or isolated vegetated wetland delineated on the Property.
-There are some impacts to portions of the 100-foot AURA associated with the Approved Project, mainly associated with site grading, compensatory storage, a pervious walking path/fire truck path to the rear of the senior living building as well as a small portion along the southwestern end of the senior living building, which is within the outermost 25 feet of the 100 foot buffer.
+There are some impacts to portions of the 100-foot AURA associated with the final proposed Project, mainly associated with site grading, compensatory storage, a pervious walking path/fire truck path to the rear of the senior living building as well as a small portion along the southwestern end of the senior living building, which is within the outermost 25 feet of the 100 foot buffer.
 The Board finds this work within the buffer to be limited in scope and consistent with the local wetlands bylaw, subject to the conditioning herein.